Etiology of Hypertension

 6. Nondiabetic nephropathy:

-ACE inhibitors reducing proteinuria by decreasing pressure gradient across glomerular capillaries as well as by altering membrane permeability.
+ACE inhibitors reduce proteinuria by decreasing the pressure gradient across glomerular capillaries and altering membrane permeability.

 7. Scleroderma crisis: